jasnoorvirk26/SportsSphereCaseStudy/README.md

    ![Views,Clicks,Likes](https://raw.githubusercontent.com/jasnoorvirk26/SportsSphereCaseStudy/main/views_likes_clicks.png?raw=true)

-- **Content Type Performance**: Blogs drove the most views from March to June, while social media content peaked September to December.
-Engagement on newsletters and videos is notably lower than that on blogs and social media.
+- **Content Type Performance**:Blog content generated the highest number of views, particularly in April and July.
+In contrast, engagement from social media and video content remained steady, albeit at a slightly lower level.
   ![Views by Content Type](https://raw.githubusercontent.com/jasnoorvirk26/SportsSphereCaseStudy/main/views_by_content_type.png?raw=true)

 #### Recommendations:
 - **Enhance Content Quality**: Focus on creating engaging and compelling content across all formats to combat declining views.
 Utilize storytelling and visual elements to boost interaction.
 - **Strengthen Calls to Action**: Improve CTAs within content to encourage higher interaction rates.
 Effective CTAs can motivate users to click, like, or share.
-- **Leverage High-Performing Content Types**: Increase the frequency of blog posts during peak months and replicate successful topics from the past.
+- **Capitalize on Blog Content**: Focus on boosting the frequency of blog posts, especially during historically lower-engagement months (September to December), to drive greater audience interaction.
 - **Experiment with Formats**: Refresh video and newsletter formats to make them more appealing, possibly incorporating shorter videos and visually engaging newsletters.

 ### 3. Customer Reviews and Ratings